 - Passport number and issue/expiry date

-Those with an approved business NZ eTA who wish to stay longer than the permitted 90 days with each entry are required to apply for a visa for their desired purpose, as an overstayed New Zealand eTA can incur severe penalties including criminal charges, deportation, and a temporary ban from travelling to the country.
+Those with an approved NZeTA who intend to do business for longer than the 90 days permitted with each entry are required to apply for the relevant visa.
+Please note that an overstayed New Zealand eTA may incur severe penalties including criminal charges, deportation, and a temporary ban from travelling to the country.

-Business Visitor Visa for New Zealand
+Business visitor visa for New Zealand

 - To sell goods and services

 - To buy New Zealand goods and services